ctrlo-cc/GADS/docs/kb/030-tables/050-fields/090-calculate-values/040-trees-lua.md

 ## Example of calculated values based on tree nodes

 ```
-function evaluate (regions)
+function evaluate (mytree)
-    if parent1.parent2.value == nil then
+    if mytree.parents.parent2 == nil then
-        return "This is a country-wide project"
+        return "No level 2 value selected"
 end
 ```